neurobiol/proposal/README.md

 - **$AP_{30}$**: a motor-threshold measure obtained with a 30-microsecond anterior-posterior TMS pulse.
 - **TMS**: transcranial magnetic stimulation.
-- **RMSE**: root mean square error, a measure of the size of prediction errors.
+- **RMSE**: root mean square error, the trial-level measure of how closely the participant followed the target.
+- **RMSPE**: root mean squared prediction error, the difference between predicted and observed trial-level RMSE.
 - **NLL**: negative log-likelihood, a measure of how much probability a model assigns to observed outcomes.
 - **Hidden state**: an internal model variable that is inferred rather than directly measured.
 - **Predictive state**: a summary of past observations used to predict future observations.